Joan Connolly, a mother of eight, was one of 11 people killed by soldiers in the Ballymurphy massacre in August 1971.

 Her daughter, Briege Voyle, said: “After the Troubles started, the Army came into our estate (Ballymurphy) and we thought this was great, that they were our friends,” she said.

 “My mummy and our neighbor made them tea and sandwiches.
 They used to come every night and sit and have a yarn with us and we thought nothing of it, that they were here to protect us and it was great fun.

 “They were all the best of friends and they were very nice and friendly.

-“My older sister actually ended up marrying a solider.
+“My older sister actually ended up marrying a soldier.

-“They bought my mother a lovely present and they bought my neighbour a bunch of flowers to thank them for looking after them while they were there.
+“They bought my mother a lovely present and they bought my neighbor a bunch of flowers to thank them for looking after them while they were there.

-“I remember my neighbour was raging because she thought the present mummy got was better than her flowers.
+“I remember my neighbor was raging because she thought the present mummy got was better than her flowers.